Gordonaus/hello-world/README.md

 # hello-world
 Hi, its me

-I hope one day i would like to build a mesh networks on 6 Dick Street, Newcastle.
+I hope one day i would like to build a mesh network on 6 Dick Street, Newcastle.

 Speak soon.